 Participants will complete questionnaires prior to the start of the program, before each lesson of the program, once they have completed the program, and 3 months after completing the program.
 The questionnaires will assess the impact of the chronic physical condition as well as anxiety and depression symptoms.

-The Chronic Conditions Course is open to Saskatchewan residents and is designed for those who have symptoms of depression or anxiety, have had a chronic physical condition for more than 3 months, have received a diagnosis for their condition, are 18 years of age or older, are comfortable using and have access to the Internet.
+The Wellbeing for Chronic Health Conditions Course is open to Saskatchewan residents and is designed for those who have symptoms of depression or anxiety, have had a chronic physical condition for more than 3 months, have received a diagnosis for their condition, are 18 years of age or older, are comfortable using and have access to the Internet.
 We request but do not require a local medical contact available in case of emergencies.
 The course is not recommended if you have severe problems with alcohol or drugs, mania, psychosis, or strong thoughts of suicide.

 If you have any questions about the course, please feel free to contact us.

-If you are interested in participating in The Chronic Conditions Course, please register below and follow the instructions.
+If you are interested in participating in The Wellbeing for Chronic Conditions Course, please register below and follow the instructions.

-The Chronic Health Conditions Course is therapist-assisted.
+The Wellbeing for Chronic Health Conditions Course is therapist-assisted.
 This means that during the week clients can send questions or comments to their designated therapist though a secure message system.
 On a set day each week, the therapist checks the website, reviews client progress on the course and responds to messages.
 Most contact with the therapist is through secure emails, but sometimes therapists contact clients by phone.

 Clients are assigned to therapists based on availability, to either a therapist working with the Saskatchewan Health Authority or a therapist working directly at the Online Therapy Unit.
 Therapists are trained in psychology, social work or nursing.